muhammadowais75/communication/README.md

+- This is a deceptively (فریب سے - in an extent that gives misleading information) small story but it has meaningful backend work and almost no frontend
 - Manual request is recommended when WSDL import is flaky (breaking).
 - A problem in speaking is called a speech disorder.